Healthy-Glowy Makeup That Looks Great on Everyone

 Looks Great on Everyone

 First Hejl smoothed on an illuminating primer to soften any imperfections and help keep the makeup fresh throughout the shoot.
-As it melted beautifully into Fowler’s skin, he dabbed on sheer tinted moisturizer.
+For drier skin, start with nourishing moisturizers to plump, smooth, and hydrate.
+As the primer melted beautifully into Fowler’s skin, he dabbed on sheer tinted moisturizer.
 “For a bright, dewy glow, I like cream formulas, all the way,” he says.

 A Healthy Flush